ThakaRashard/rashardmro/_posts/2026-07-07-FloodPredictionAndModeling.md

 # Exercise 3
 9. **Consider the following questions:**

->a) By looking at the time series of discharge could we predict that the area around this river is likely to continue flooding between June
+>By looking at the time series of discharge could we predict that the area around this river is likely to continue flooding between June